Rohit131313/SchedulaAI/Readme.md

 ### 🔐 Google Calendar Setup (credentials.json)

-To enable Google Calendar access, you must place your **Google OAuth credentials** in the `ai_agent/` folder.
+To enable Google Calendar access, you must place your **Google OAuth credentials** file in project folder

 #### 📁 Required File

 ```
-ai_agent/credentials.json
+credentials.json
 ```

 #### 🪪 How to Generate Your Own `credentials.json`